IGardocki/tdd-ts-basics/README.md

 Category theory is an important foundation in understanding the typing systems of TS (and other programming languages!).
 You can learn more about it here: https://en.wikipedia.org/wiki/Category_theory.

 # Let's Get Started!

+* This tutorial assumes that you have both Node and Typescript already installed.

 In VSCode, let's press ctrl+shift+` to open a terminal.
 Then, let's rock a
 ``` bash
 npm install